Skip to Main Content

 UA and UAS policy and guidance on LLMs and generative AI

-A great place to begin is with the University of Alaska systemwide AI resource hub, which includes institutional guidance, ethical considerations, and UA-specific updates.
+The University of Alaska systemwide AI resource hub includes institutional guidance, ethical considerations, and UA-specific updates.

-Next, we encourage you to check out CELT's own guidance on integrating AI into your syllabi, including sample language for setting expectations.
+For syllabus-specific tips, CELT's own guidance on integrating AI into your syllabi includes sample language for setting expectations.
 Having a syllabus policy is an important step toward your students' understanding of your policies!

 AI resource roundup